bobanetwork/boba_legacy/faq.md

 ## How do I move assets into or out of Boba Network?

 To move assets into or out of an Optimistic Ethereum network you can use the [**Boba Gateway**](https://gateway.boba.network).
-We have detailed instructions in our [user documentation](./boba_documentation/user/001_how-to-bridge.md).
+Detailed instructions in our [user documentation](./boba_documentation/user/001_how-to-bridge.md).

 If you are a developer, you can choose any of these two methods: [the **classical bridge**, or the **fast bridge**](./boba_documentation/developer/bridge-l1-and-l2/bridge-basics.md).

 ## Can I cancel a withdrawal after it has been submitted?

-**No, withdrawals currently cannot be cancelled once submitted.**
+_No_, withdrawals currently cannot be cancelled once submitted.

-## Can I transfer directly from Boba to a centralized Exchange?
+## Can I transfer directly from Boba to a centralized exchange?

 Only if the centralized exchange supports Boba Network (at this time none of them do).
-Otherwise you have to bridge your assets into a network they do support, such as L1.
+Hence, you have to bridge your assets into a network they do support, such as L1.

 ## Where can I find RPC endpoints and connection details?

-Connection details for our Mainnet and Goerli network can be found [here](./boba_documentation/developer/network-parameters.md).
+Connection details for our Mainnet and Goerli network are [here](./boba_documentation/developer/network-parameters.md).

 ## Are multicall contracts supported on Boba?